Bicycle & Pedestrian Priority Areas (BPPA)

 • Areas that emphasize multimodal transportation.

-• Local commitment to bicycling and walking, demonstrated by consistency with comprehensive and/or sector plans, prior investment in bicycle and pedestrian efforts, investment in BPPA efforts, and active maintenance of bicycle and pedestrian facilities.
+• Local commitment to bicycling and walking, demonstrated by consistency with comprehensive and sector plans, prior investment in bicycle and pedestrian efforts, investment in BPPA efforts, and active maintenance of bicycle and pedestrian facilities.

 Getting Started